juju4/puppet-meta-harden-windows/README.md

 ## Continuous integration

-you can test this role with Appveyor.
+you can test this role with Appveyor or Vagrant.

 ## Troubleshooting & Known issues

-N/A
+* vagrant execution
+It requires few changes like allow vagrant network login to execute.
+Check site.pp.

 ## License